osg-htc/docs/docs/data/stashcache/install-cache.md

 As soon as your issue has been resolved, revert any changes you have made to `/etc/xrootd/digauth.cfg`.

+### Enable HTTPS on the unauthenticated cache

+By default, the unauthenticated stash-cache instance uses plain HTTP, not HTTPS.
+To use HTTPS:

+1. Add a service certificate according to the [instructions above](#add-a-service-certificate)

+1. Create a file named `/etc/xrootd/config.d/11-cache-https.cfg` with the following contents:

+        # Support HTTPS access to unauthenticated cache
+        if named stash-cache
+          http.cadir /etc/grid-security/certificates
+          http.cert /etc/grid-security/xrd/xrdcert.pem
+          http.key /etc/grid-security/xrd/xrdkey.pem
+          http.secxtractor /usr/lib64/libXrdLcmaps.so
+        fi

 Managing StashCache and associated services
 -------------------------------------------